 - Aesthetics is also important while shopping for a ceiling fan.
 So choose a fan with a colour or size that complements your room.

-- Don’t forget your budget
+- Don’t forget your budget (the ceiling fan installation cost)

 Ceiling fan installation tips